anandaV-88/Cryo-ET/README.md

 Theoretically, if you point labels are accurate on the tomogram, you would obtain a sphere.
 However, if your labeling is off, you'd create either oversized or undersized sphere per viral capsid. <br>

-*We already prepare models for you in case your labels are off, so you may run the following the exact same script below.*
+*We already prepare models for you in case your labels are off, so you do not have to collect each model from all the tomograms.
+You may follow the steps below to get an overview how collecting model works.*

 ```
 % Open one volume at a time, and generate dipole model and save into disk.